 Use only grease of the specified type or specifications.
-Be careful that it is not mixed with other types of grease.

 After replenishing grease, wash hands well with soap and water.
 If grease somehow gets in eyes, immediately consult a medical specialist and receive appropriate treatment.

 8-2-5-1 X Axis